Ruby-Devs/Ruby-Devs.github.io/TERMS_OF_SERVICE.md

 None of our extensions must be used in any of the following situations:
 - Anything illegal in the US
 - Abuse of our services (such as attacking our API)
-- For sharing malware of any kind
+- Sharing malware of any kind (spyware, phishing, etc)

 You can use any of of our services as long as you give proper credit.
 The credits must not: